richtastic/ff/src/3DR/wiki/app.md

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
 =-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-
+- goal of combining multiple views is to get the views in the correct orientation
+- method of combining the views:
+	- expand P3d match coverage by transferring matching points => pull mean in this correct direction
+	- drop the worst (high sigma error) points existing on the edge of errors

+...

 - filtering after probe3d removes most of the added matches
-	- is the high error related to the optimal points not all aligning ?
+	- is the high error related to the optimal points not all aligning inside allowed error ?
-	-
+	- ...

 	=> print out the new / 3+ matches to screen to see ERROR ?

-	- update graph logic for SCALE & TRANSFORM-PAIRS
-		- create scale graph w/ all trivial edges (calc scale ratios)
-		- select largest subgraph (views) that has A) most views B) lowest average error => do absolute scale solve
-		- create trans. graph only using edges (pairs) that exist in scale graph => do absolute trans. solve
+- surface triangulation is poor
+	- soften noise
+		=> better finding neighborhood size
+	- curvature estimates poor - triangles are too tiny => do more averaging/blurring on surface estimation

+- add surface process in app